Y0Coss/docs-fork/pages/public_cloud/containers_orchestration/managed_kubernetes/configuring-multi-attach-persistent-volumes-with-ovh-cloud-disk-array/guide.fr-fr.md

 ![Add user permission on Cloud Disk Array](images/add-user-permissions.png){.thumbnail}

+### Step 2 - Allow Kubernetes Nodes' IPs and/or Public Cloud Gateway IP to the Cloud Disk Array service

 #### Your cluster is installed with Public Network or a private network without using an OVHcloud Internet Gateway or a custom one as your default route

 Once the partition is created, we need to allow our Kubernetes nodes to access our newly created partition.